richiq/umongo-async-mongomock/docs/userguide.rst

         breed = fields.StrField(default="Mongrel")
         birthday = fields.DateTimeField()

-First don't pay attention to the ``@instance.register``, this is for later ;-)
+Don't pay attention to the ``@instance.register`` for now.

-Note that each field can be customized with special attributes like ``required`` (which is pretty self-explanatory) or ``default`` (if the field is missing during unserialization it will take this value).
+Note that each field can be customized with special attributes like ``required`` (which is pretty self-explanatory) or ``default`` (if the field is missing during deserialization it will take this value).

 Now we can play back and forth between OO and client worlds